Quadratic energy-momentum squared gravity: constraints from big bang nucleosynthesis: q EMSF extension of the standard cosmological model

 where $H=\frac{\dot{a}}{a}$ is the Hubble parameter, with an overdot indicating derivative with respect to the cosmic time $t$.

 Utilizing a barotropic fluid with EoS parameter $w_i=p_i/\rho_i={\rm const.}$, we assume, as is customary, that the universe contains pressureless matter/dust with an energy density $\rho_{\rm m}$ and an EoS parameter $w_{\rm m}=0$, along with radiation/relativistic fluid having an energy density $\rho_{\rm r}$ and an EoS parameter $w_{\rm r}=\frac{1}{3}$.
-In line with Occam’s razor, we opt for $\alpha\equiv\alpha_{\rm r}=\alpha_{\rm m}$, thereby reducing the number of free parameters in our model.
-Consequently, we arrive at the following set of two linearly independent differential equations with three unknown functions $H$, $\rho_{\rm r}$, and $\rho_{\rm m}$:
+In line with Occam’s razor, we opt for $\alpha\equiv\alpha_{\rm r}=\alpha_{\rm m}$, thereby reducing the number of free parameters in our model.\footnote{Since we confine the discussion in this work to the BBN epoch, it is sufficient for us to focus on the radiation-dominated epoch of the Universe.
+For this reason, we assume $\alpha_i$'s are same for each component inspired by Occam's razor, viz. $\alpha=\alpha_{\rm m}=\alpha_{\rm r}$.
+An alternative approach would be taking $\alpha_{\rm m}=0$ meaning that matter does not have a qEMSF partner.
+Nevertheless, our point here is merely to reduce the number of free parameters, and in both cases, matter contributions will be negligible during the cosmological era that concerns us.
+On the other hand, allowing $\alpha_{i}$ parameters differ for each species may provide us with the opportunity to enhance the model by modifying both the early and late times of the Universe in order to address, for instance, $H_0$ tension.
+This approach may have far-reaching implications on the model and pave way for interesting novel studies; for instance, see Refs.~\cite{Akarsu:2018aro,Akarsu:2020vii}.} Consequently, we arrive at the following set of two linearly independent differential equations with three unknown functions $H$, $\rho_{\rm r}$, and $\rho_{\rm m}$:

 The energy density associated with the $\Lambda$, well constrained at $\rho_{\Lambda}=\Lambda/\kappa \sim 10^{-12}\,{\rm eV^{4}}$ by cosmological observations and comparable to the present-day critical energy density of the Universe~\cite{Planck15Cosmo}, is negligible compared to the energy density scales of BBN ($\rho_{\rm bbn} \sim 10^{22}\,{\rm eV^{4}}$~\cite{Dodelson03}) and neutron stars ($\rho_{\rm ns} \sim 10^{34}\,{\rm eV^{4}}$~\cite{Shapiro83}).
 The qEMSF-related terms become significant if $\rho \sim |\alpha|\rho^2$, suggesting that qEMSF interaction effects would be observable in the present-day Universe dynamics for $|\alpha|\sim 10^{12}\,{\rm eV^{-4}}$, and during the BBN processes if $|\alpha| \sim 10^{-22}\,{\rm eV^{-4}}$.
 Consequently, within the qEMSF interaction framework, we preliminarily restrict $|\alpha| \lesssim 10^{-22}\,{\rm eV^{-4}}$ to ensure minimal deviation from standard dynamics of BBN.